Black, apricot, brown, cream, silver, blue, red, some with white markings

-Irish Doodle puppy prices vary depending on a variety of circumstances such as where and how the puppies are bred, the color of the pups, and how well they are cared for.
+Irish Doodle puppy prices vary depending on a wide variety of circumstances such as where and how the puppies are bred, the color of the pups, and how well they are cared for.
 Vaccinations, lineage papers, and included accessories are also considered when pricing Irish Doodle pups.

 So, expect to pay anywhere from $1,500 to $5,000 or more for your new Irish Doodle puppy.
 Lesser quality breeders may charge a lower price than others, but this could mean a low quality of care that results in health issues as time goes on.
 However, just because a breeder’s price is more expensive than other doesn’t necessarily mean that they are a higher quality breeder.